What Are Solar PV (photovoltaic) Panels?

 What Else Do I Need To Think About?

-Unless you specifically change your usage behaviour the 50% household usage assumption for solar PV generated electricity may not be realistic.
+The bill saving benefits from solar electricity do depend on your usage behaviour – the 50% household usage assumption we have made for solar PV generated electricity may not be realistic if you are never around during the day.
 That is because most electricity is produced around noon in Summer months when weekday electricity usage is low with occupants often at work or school.
 Studies show that generally homes export nearer 75% of the electricity and use 25%.
-It’s worth bear this in mind as a 25% usage level would halve bill savings without giving any increase in the export payment which is set by the government at the assumed 50% level.
-Home-owners sometimes invest in systems which use the excess daytime electricity to heat water in their hot water cylinder or to run kitchen appliances during daylight hours.
+It’s worth bear this in mind as a 25% usage level would halve bill savings at the assumed 50% level.
+Home-owners sometimes invest in systems which use the excess daytime electricity to heat water in their hot water cylinder or to run kitchen appliances such as dish washers and washing machines during daylight hours.

 As an exciting investment no; they will suit those who have a great desire to use green electricity for some of their electricity needs.
-The government have just slashed Feed-In Tariff rates so after 15th January 2016 the likely payback (before you get your money back) on domestic solar investments is 16 years or more.
+The likely payback (before you get your money back) on domestic solar investments is 20 years or more.

-2017 may be a slightly better year to invest if the EU decides then to remove the Minimum Import Prices (MIP) restriction that have been applied to Chinese manufactured solar panels since 2013; the restriction has kept UK solar panel prices higher than outside of Europe.
-There is also a proposal for HMRC to increase VAT to 20% from 1st August 2016 on solar installations.
-This will add around £900 to the cost of a 4kW system.
-These development may well put pressure on the government to look again at the Feed-In Tariff rates during 2016.
+2019 may be a slightly better year to invest if the EU decides then to remove the Minimum Import Prices (MIP) restriction that have been applied to Chinese manufactured solar panels since 2013; the restriction has kept UK solar panel prices higher than outside of Europe.
+There is also a proposal for HMRC to increase VAT to 20% on solar installations.
+This will add around £1,000 to the cost of a 4kW system.

-There should be some interesting developments in battery storage technology during 2017 and 2018 which could also change the attractiveness of investing in solar PV panels.
+There are some interesting developments in battery storage technology which could also change the attractiveness of investing in solar PV panels.

 See further examples on Solar PV panels